tacticaxyz/tacticaddon/README.md

 * [Atlassian Developers community](https://community.developer.atlassian.com/) for the information and docs.
 * [Jet Brains .NET Days Online 2020](https://pages.jetbrains.com/dotnet-days-2020/) for sharing knowledge about Rider IDE.
 * [A Cloud Gurus](https://acloud.guru/) for online courses about AWS platform.

+## Follow

+Source code is available on [TacTicA github](https://github.com/tacticaxyz) Author's other projects and personal page can be found here [Anton Yarkov](https://optiklab.github.io/)